grrr-amsterdam/average-hours/README.md

 The GRRR Slack workspace contains an app with exposes a slash command: `/average-hours [days]`.

-The Lambda function uses a Go written cache layer: [docs](https://aws.amazon.com/blogs/compute/caching-data-and-configuration-settings-with-aws-lambda-extensions/).
+The Lambda function uses a cache layer to make Parameter Store parameters available in the function:[docs](https://docs.aws.amazon.com/systems-manager/latest/userguide/ps-integration-lambda-extensions.html).

 ## Known issues and improvements